How Learning Rate Decay Wastes Your Best Data in Curriculum-Based LLM Pretraining: A Theoretical Demonstration

 \paragraph{Ascending Data-Ordering + WSMD Schedule.} In the above, we show that even using an ascending data-ordering, the loss lower bound does not improve if we decay too much in the learning rate schedule.
-Next, we show a Warmup-Stable-Moderate Decay (WSMD) schedule with less decay and a larger ending learning rate can better utilize the ascending data-ordering and get a smaller loss.
-Specifically, do a modification of the above WSD schedule, setting $T_0 = \Theta(M^{\frac{2}{3}})$.
-WSMD schedule can break through the above lower bound, denoted as $E^*$
+Next, we show that a Warmup-Stable-Moderate Decay (WSMD) schedule with less decay and a larger ending learning rate can better utilize the ascending data-ordering and get a smaller loss.
+Specifically, we change $T_0$ from $\Theta(M)$ to $\Theta(M^{\frac{2}{3}})$ in the above WSD schedule.
+The resulting WSMD schedule is denoted by $E^*$ and it can break the above $\Omega(L^2)$ barrier:

-\paragraph{Ascending Data-Ordering + Stochastic Weight Averaging (SWA).} Despite the failure of the practical WSD learning rate schedule, we demonstrate that with a constant learning rate, a sample SWA surpasses the aforementioned lower bound.
+\paragraph{Ascending Data-Ordering + Stochastic Weight Averaging (SWA).} Despite the failure of the practical WSD learning rate schedule, we demonstrate that with a constant learning rate, SWA is also able to break the above $\Omega(L^2)$ barrier.
 The reason is that: (1) First, along the x-axis, with a constant learning rate, the updated parameter gets a larger gradient accumulation towards the ground truth compared with the practical WSD with $10\%$ decay, which is too much to get enough loss reduction.
-(2) Second, the SWA allows appropriate averaging along the y-axis and results in noise reduction, thus leading to smaller loss, as the WSMD schedule does. \begin{theorem} Given a learning rate $\eta_0 \le 1$, the parameter derived by the averaging on the last $n$ weights $\bar\vw_M = \frac{1}{n}\sum_{t = 0}^{n-1} \vw_{M-t}$, where $n = \Theta(M^{\frac{2}{3}})$ such that the expected loss
+(2) Second, the SWA allows appropriate averaging along the y-axis and results in noise reduction, thus leading to a smaller loss, as the WSMD schedule does. \begin{theorem} Given a learning rate $\eta_0 \le 1$, the parameter derived by averaging over the last $n$ weights $\bar\vw_M = \frac{1}{n}\sum_{t = 0}^{n-1} \vw_{M-t}$, where $n = \Theta(M^{\frac{2}{3}})$, leads to the expected loss

 where $\tilde{O}(\cdot)$ hides log factors and constants independent of $L$ and $M$. \end{theorem}